ming86/csv-chart-plotter/BUILDING.md

    cl.exe
    # Should output: Microsoft (R) C/C++ Optimizing Compiler Version...
    ```

+**If error persists after verification:** The build script automatically applies workarounds (`--msvc=latest`, `--jobs=1`) to address SCons environment inheritance issues in parallel compilation.
+This makes compilation slower but more reliable.

 **Alternative:** Add MSVC to PATH permanently via `vcvarsall.bat`, but Developer Command Prompt is recommended for reliability.